All Episodes

 So if you curse a time or two, it certainly won't bother me.

-And I kind of think when Jesus turned over the tables in the temple, he didn't actually, you know, use the the the maybe the maybe the maybe his language was perfect because he was the only perfect human being, but I'm sure there was a little bit of righteous indignation behind it.
+And I kind of think when Jesus turned over the tables in the temple, he didn't actually, you know, use the maybe the maybe the maybe his language was perfect because he was the only perfect human being, but I'm sure there was a little bit of righteous indignation behind it.

 We could agree on that.